SwiftUI : Fixing the issue of an unclickable Plain Button when tapping on the empty area

 }

-Happy experimenting, and I hope this little tip is helpful.
+Happy experimenting, and I sincerely hope this little UI insight speeds up your development workflow!